 The Yarrow Farm Beat has an interesting mix of water with deep pools and faster-flowing water with a gravel bottom.
 Wading is not essential although lengths of the Beat can be waded with care.
 The County School Beat is less immediately attractive as it is relatively slow-flowing and quite straight.
 Wading is not recommended except for the area immediately downstream of County School bridge itself.

 Day tickets costs £35 and allow you to take two stock fish only – which are tagged – and catch and release as many as you wish.
-This season’s stock fish have a GREEN tag but if you catch an over-wintered fish it will have a RED tag or just possibly a RED tag.
+This season’s stock fish have a BLUE tag but if you catch an over-wintered fish it will have a GREEN tag or just possibly a RED tag.
 The blue tags are by the front of the dorsal fin.
 All wild untagged fish must be measured before they are returned to the river.
 Their lengths must be recorded on the catch return card.
 Please complete a separate card for each beat that you fish or intended to fish.
 Please bring a tape measure with you.
 Fishing is from dawn to dusk.

 On arrival at the Fishery please go the the signing-in box and complete Part 1 of a catch return card for the beat or beats that you will be fishing.
 Part 2 of each card must be completed before leaving the Fishery.